 What is typical black mold exposure treatment?

-Exposure to black mold is dangerous and needs to be reported to your doctor immediately so that treatment can be decided.
+Exposure to toxic mold is dangerous and needs to be reported to your doctor immediately so that treatment can be decided.

 Mold allergies vary from person to person and while some people may be barely affected, others may experience year-round symptoms or have serious ongoing health issues after exposure.
 It is certainly possible to die from complications of black mold poisoning.

 The very first step is, of course, to get out of the environment where you were exposed to the mold, and immediately report the potential toxic mold poisoning to your doctor.

 It’s possible to die from black mold exposure.
 Please take it seriously!

 These nasal medicines will treat the inflammation in your respiratory system caused by the allergy.
-This once-a-day treatment is what I have started using since moving away from our toxic cabin, and for many people it is the most effective way to treat the allergic reaction caused by toxic black mold.
+This once-a-day treatment is what I have started using since moving away from our toxic cabin, and for many people it is the most effective way to treat the allergic reaction caused by toxic black mold poisoning.

 They are safe for long-term use.